Investing in Commercial Property for Sale in Columbus, Ohio? The Complete Beginner’s Guide!

 - 20 Percent deduction.
 This provision benefits commercial real estate investors who hold property in companies registered as partnerships, LLCs, and S Corps.
 The law permits investors and shareholders to take advantage of a 20 percent tax deduction on that income.
 While there are exceptions to this rule, a tax advisor can assess your situation and guide you accordingly.

 - Increase of Section 179 expense cap.
 Under Section 179, taxpayers can deduct certain properties’ costs as expenses, reducing the overall tax bill.
-The law has doubled the cap amount, previously set at $500,000, but now $1,000,000.
+The law has doubled the cap amount, previously set at $500,000, to $1,000,000.
 This law aims to encourage investors to purchase more commercial properties for sale.

 - 1031 Exchanges.
-The tax law has preserved the ability to defer capital gains on real property alone, instead of including value on personal property.
-Luckily, for commercial real estate investors, this means capital gains on the sale of a commercial property can be deferred so long as they are reinvested into another commercial property that fits the qualifications.
+The tax law has preserved the ability to defer capital gains on real property alone instead of including value on personal property.
+Luckily, for commercial real estate investors, capital gains on the sale of a commercial property can be deferred so long as they are reinvested into another commercial property that fits the qualifications.

 - Immediate cost recovery.
 A commercial real estate investor who acquires a new asset can take a full property deduction within the same year.
 The law previously permitted commercial real estate investors to deduct 50 percent of a property’s cost in the first year of purchase and then continued depreciation in the subsequent years.